sasideepa/ecom_api_project/Readme.md

 - The product listing might optionally support query parameters for filtering, sorting, or pagination.
 - Error handling should be consistent across all routes, providing meaningful messages and status codes.

+### Considerations
+- We used a hard coded JWT token since this is a sample project. in an actual project we will make use of env variables to retrieve JWT token.

 This will cover the basic requirements of an API for ECOM backend.